itachizyj/Judge-Model/README.md

 # Judge-Model
- a judge model for LLM
+ a judge model for LLM, based on llama-8b